GameTechDev/SamplerFeedbackStreaming/README.md

 The demo requires ***Windows 10 20H1 (aka May 2020 Update, build 19041)*** or later and a GPU with Sampler Feedback Support, such as Intel Iris Xe Graphics as found in 11th Generation Intel&reg; Core&trade; processors and discrete GPUs (driver version **[30.0.100.9667](https://downloadcenter.intel.com/product/80939/Graphics) or later**).

-This repository has been updated with DirectStorage 1.0.0 for Windows&reg; from https://www.nuget.org/packages/Microsoft.Direct3D.DirectStorage/
+This repository has been updated with DirectStorage 1.0.2 for Windows&reg; from https://www.nuget.org/packages/Microsoft.Direct3D.DirectStorage/

+Notes:
+- The file format has changed since large textures were provided as "releases."
+See the [log](#log) below.
-- Note the legacy streaming code using ReadFile() had sector alignment constraints for the file internals that are not required by DirectStorage for Windows.
+- The legacy streaming code using ReadFile() had sector alignment constraints for the file internals that are not required by DirectStorage for Windows.
-- Documentation for accessing nuget packages may be added in the future, but there are many online resources.

 See also: